ahayashi/hclib-actor/doc/markdowns/getting_started/clusters.md

     Use OpenMPI's SHMEM (OSHMEM)
     ```
-    source ./oshmem.sh
+    source ./oshmem-slurm.sh
     ```

 !!! note

     You need to re-run the above commands every time you login to a cluster/supercomputer.
+You can use the respective script for the platform using the above pre-prepared scripts (`source ./oshmem-{PLATFORM}.sh`).

 ## Build Bale and HClib